k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 ## Classifier Regex Tab

-The **Classifier Regex** tab allows to view and update the Profiling regular expression rules that are used by the Profiling built-in plugins, *Data Regex Classifier* and *Metadata Regex Classifier*.
+The **Classifier Regex** tab enables viewing and updating of the regular expression rules used by the built-in Profiling plugins: *Data Regex Classifier* and *Metadata Regex Classifier*.

 ![](../images/settings_regex.png)